-If - instead of passing your \$5,450,000 outright to your spouse - you had a Will that provided that an amount equal to your federal exclusion amount (i.e., your "credit shelter" amount) passed into a trust for the benefit of your spouse, then, upon your death in 2016 with \$5,450,000 of assets, there are no federal death taxes payable, and your estate of \$5,450,000 (reduced by New Jersey Estate Tax of \$444,800) would pass into trust for your spouse.
+If - instead of passing your \$11,400,000 outright to your spouse - you had a Will that provided that an amount equal to your federal exclusion amount (i.e., your "credit shelter" amount) passed into a trust for the benefit of your spouse, then, upon your death in 2019 with \$11,400,000 of assets, there are no federal death taxes payable, and your estate of \$11,400,000 would pass into trust for your spouse.

-Upon your spouse's death in 2016, the assets in that trust (if properly drafted) would be ignored for federal estate tax purposes and could pass to the remainder beneficiaries (e.g., your children) without reduction for federal or state death tax.
-The estate of your spouse would total only \$5,450,000 and would therefore not be subject to federal estate tax (but would be subject to \$444,800 of New Jersey Estate Tax).
-The result is that your children would receive the \$10,900,000 of family assets unreduced by federal death taxes (but, as noted above, subject to the New Jersey Estate Tax in an aggregate amount of \$889,600) - a net total of \$10,010,400.
-Compared to the total waste of federal exemption amount in the "all to spouse outright" example, your children receive \$1,980,880 more.
+Upon your spouse's death in 2019, the assets in that trust (if properly drafted) would be ignored for federal estate tax purposes and could pass to the remainder beneficiaries (e.g., your children) without reduction for federal or New Jersey inheritance tax.
+The estate of your spouse would total only \$11,400,000 and would therefore not be subject to federal estate tax.
+The result is that your children would receive the \$22,800,000 of family assets unreduced by federal death taxes.
+Compared to the total waste of federal exemption amount in the "all to spouse outright" example, your children receive \$4,505,000 more.

 In short, this kind of "bypass" or "credit shelter" trust is an important, yet fairly uncomplicated, way to avoid federal estate taxes.
-And it permits use of the lower tax brackets of the New Jersey Estate Tax over two deaths instead of pushing a larger amount into the higher brackets when all the family assets are subject to that tax at the second death.

 And note that any appreciation in the value of the assets in the credit shelter trust between the first death and the death of the surviving spouse increases the estate tax savings of the credit shelter trust technique, since more assets are being sheltered from estate tax inside that trust.